irdest/irdest/docs/developer/src/technical/index.md

 ### Irdest router

-A decentralised packet router using cryptographic public keys as addresses for users.
+A decentralised packet router that uses cryptographic public keys as addresses for users.
 One router is unique to a device and manages both I/O with network drivers, as well as message requests to the layers above.

-The irdest router announces itself to other routers on the network via the Mesh Router Command Protocol (MRCP), and updates its internal routing table according to a chosen routing strategy, neigbour network topology and link quality.
+The irdest router announces itself to other routers on the network via the Mesh Router Command Protocol (MRCP), and updates its internal routing table according to a chosen routing strategy, neighbour network topology and link quality.

 In the OSI model, this maps to layer 3 and 4.